 Designer at Payette, 2016

 Throughout the project, I conducted user research and testing with colleagues to identify what information was pertinent to selecting glazing systems.
+Through this process of iterative design and testing, a visual hierarchy of information and user-feedback was established to provide clear information.

 Beyond quantifying thermal comfort, the tool also offers explanation of the conditions and how to improve discomfort.
+While valuable information, the tool prioritizes the visual facade representation and resulting graph as they dynamically show changes.